johnzastrow/johnzastrow.github.io/_posts/2008-07-21-putting-your-own-content-into-a-website-with-google-maps.md

 -
 -
 -
-- If we just want to create static tiles (prolly all that is needed) we can use this in combination with ArcMap (or combine it with our internal developer’s tile generator which is probably superior to it).
+- If we just want to create static tiles (prolly all that is needed) we can use this in combination with ArcMap (or combine it with our internal developer's tile generator which is probably superior to it).
 - <http://arcscripts.esri.com/details.asp?dbid=15524>